 Here is a typical patient experience with Graves’ disease:

 Diagnosis may come after a long period of looking for answers and experiencing symptoms that are just not put together to define “Graves’ disease”.
 This was my case: I chased doctors for more than 6 months and experienced most of the symptoms listed above, just nobody was able to do the math 1+1=2 and come up with a valid diagnosis.
 At the same time I’ve met people in the past 11 years who have been in this position for years.

 After being diagnosed, patients are often made to feel fearful and intimidated.
-They are told there is no known cause for Graves’ disease and that Graves’ disease is for life, which is not really true, because today we, in fact, know a lot about auto-immune disorders, just this information hasn’t made its way to the conventional medicine yet.
+They are told there is no known cause for Graves’ disease and that Graves’ disease is for life, which is not really true, because of today we, in fact, know a lot about auto-immune disorders, just this information hasn’t made its way to the conventional medicine yet.
 Treatment options presented to the patients revolve around three options only, as defined by the medical doctors: RAI, thyroid surgery, or aggressive anti-thyroid medication (Methimazole or similar).
 None of these methods will actually cure Graves’ disease!

 Having in mind the so presented treatment options, it is no surprise that Graves’ disease patients find their experience with conventional medicine hopeless or depressive.
 Once the doctor says “There is nothing better that can be done”, the patient will feel helpless and desperate.
 That leads to emotional paralysis and lack of action, and I believe that patients have to feel self-empowered and able to take control over their health in order to regain their health back.

 Only a self-empowered, proactive patient is going to take steps, necessary to recover from an auto-immune disorder!

 So, one of my jobs as a former patient and a person who read, wrote and researched a lot about Graves’ disease for more than a decade is to educate people that there is a lot they can do, in fact, to get better and recover their health.